automl/ConfigSpace/docs/source/quickstart.rst

 And that's it.

-To continue reading, visit the :doc:`Guide` section.
-There are more information about hyperparameters, as well as a introduction to the powerful concepts of :ref:`Conditions` and :ref:`Forbidden clauses`.
+To continue reading, visit the :doc:`user guide <User-Guide>` section.
+There are more information about hyperparameters, as well as an introduction to the powerful concepts of :ref:`Conditions` and :ref:`Forbidden clauses`.

 .. _SMAC3: https://github.com/automl/SMAC3
 .. _BOHB: https://github.com/automl/HpBandSter